sjp38/sjp38.github.io/src/content/posts/mini_desktop_as_local_kernel_hacking_machine.md

 Run 4 (-j 10):       214.73 seconds / 16.77 kernels/hour [P:744%, 134 maj. pagefaults]
 ```

-I have used this mini machine for last three weeks, and quite satisfied so far.
+I have used this mini machine as my DAMON hacking environment for last three
+weeks, and quite satisfied so far.
 I even traveled with it.
-I brought bluetooth keyboard (having a trackpoint
+I brought
-like Thinkpad laptops) and an HCMI cable together, and connected the machine
+bluetooth keyboard (having a trackpoint like Thinkpad laptops) and an HCMI
-with a tv in the hotel room.
-It was weird to code on the bad, but anyway it
+cable together, and connected the machine with a tv in the hotel room.
+It was
-worked with no problem.
+weird to code on the bad, but anyway it worked with no problem.

 So my take on these results I got so far is that the world has been much more
 kind for hobbyist kernel hackers.
 And I can continue kernel hacking without